-Nicaragua is a poverty-stricken country plagued by a history of civil war, political corruption and natural disasters.
+Nicaragua is a poverty-stricken country plagued by a history of civil war and natural disasters.
 In 1998, Hurricane Mitch devastated NW Nicaragua, leaving one million homeless refugees surrounded by death and destruction.

 A local pastor named Jose Matamoros asked Tommy for help in starting a new church in the village of Candelaria.
 Tommy, his wife Linda, and a team of mission-minded Christians from the U.S. eagerly took on this exciting new project and began sending teams to help.
 Thus, “Church Mission Nicaragua” was born!